-Versioning is the method used to manage the creation and management of multiple releases of process definitions.
+Versioning is the method used by Blue Prism Cloud to manage the creation and management of multiple releases of process definitions.
 As they are developed, improved, upgraded or customized users can save versions to capture versions at particular points in time.